 Performance-wise, IPVANISH VPN is quite fast with little noticeable difference against the original ISP speed.
-While IPVANISH allows for unlimited torrenting and P2P, streaming is however, limited.
-Netflix for example, blocks many of IPVANISH’s servers and there are many people who subscribe to VPNs for this very purpose, specifically, to get past geo-locking.
-IPVANISH, like other major VPN services offer 24/7 support which is moot considering how easy the system is to run and configure.
-IPVANISH is a solid VPN for most purposes except for geo-restricted streaming content.
+While IPVANISH allows for unlimited torrenting and P2P, streaming is, however, limited.
+Netflix, for example, blocks many of IPVANISH’s servers and many people subscribe to VPNs for this very purpose, specifically, to get past geo-blocking.
+IPVANISH, like other primary VPN services, offer 24/7 support which is moot considering how easy the system is to run and configure.
+IPVANISH is a reliable VPN for most purposes except for geo-restricted streaming content.

 Runner Up) CyberGhost

 “CyberGhost VPN is practically a one-click solution.
 It makes the privacy and security of VPNs available to a much wider audience.”

 “With unlimited bandwidth and traffic, CyberGhost stands out from many of the other VPNs.”